-Limited Charging Cycles Are a Reality
+Limited Charging Cycles Are a Real

 You may have noticed statements on our website indicating that our batteries can be charged up to 1000 times.
 We say "up to" for the simple fact that limited charging cycles are a reality for lithium-ion batteries.
 In other words, you can only recharge a battery so many times before it begins to degrade.
 And once degradation begins, it eventually leads to a battery that no longer holds a charge.

 Limited charging cycles are what creates problems for cell phones charged overnight.
 If you keep your phone off at night, you can charge it completely and have no worries.
 But if you leave your phone on, it begins drawing from the battery as soon as charging is complete.
 Once the power level dips below a certain point, charging kicks back in.